ECTFE

 Ethylene chlorotrifluoroethylene, or ECTFE, is a popular copolymer material selection for protecting wires and cables in automotive and aerospace applications.
 This melt-processable material can be extruded as a drawn fiber for braiding over wires and cables for robust protection from chafing.
 ECTFE’s mechanical and electrical properties make this material well-suited to wiring applications.

-ECTFE’s chemical resistance and very low permeation have made this polymer material a preferred option for use as a chemical barrier.
-Known as Halar® in some settings, ECTFE has an upper temperature limit of 298 °F (148 °C) allowing it to be used close to engines such as in automotive settings.
-Supporting its use in hot environments, ECTFE is flame resistant and does not melt or drip.
-ECTFE’s lower temperature limit of -94 °F (-70 °C) supports its use in the coldness of the upper altitudes for aerospace applications.
+ECTFE’s chemical resistance and very low permeation have made this polymer a preferred option for use as a chemical barrier.
+Known as Halar® in some settings, ECTFE has an upper temperature limit of 298 °F (148 °C), allowing it to be used close to engines, such as in automotive applications.
+Supporting its use in hot environments, ECTFE is flame-resistant and does not melt or drip.

 Zeus ECTFE products include extruded tubing and drawn fiber.
 ECTFE products offer good performance at a competitive price.